 - Secured loans enable you to borrow money from a bank or investor using an asset that belongs to you as a security.
 If you fail to repay the loan as specified in your loan agreement, your lender then has the legal right to sell that asset to recoup their losses.

-Most of the small business loans you’ll encounter on the high street are going to be unsecured, and will be payable over one to five years.
+Most of the small business loans you’ll encounter on the high street are going to be unsecured, with repayments over one to five years.

-There are also way more subcategories of loan types, and they vary in size and popularity.
-For example, invoice financing enables a lender to purchase your outstanding invoices for a fee – releasing money owed to you by customers.
+There are more subcategories of loan types, and they vary in size and popularity.
+For example, invoice financing enables a lender to purchase your outstanding invoices for a fee, releasing money owed to you by customers.
 Some lenders will also extend cash advance loans, which is essentially just a payday loan for your company.

 No matter what type of loan you receive, it will generally come attached to one of two types of interest rate: a fixed rate or a variable rate.
 A fixed rate loan means that the amount of interest you pay back on top of the amount you borrow will not increase over time.
 Variable rates can go up and down unexpectedly – so you will generally want to avoid variable rate loans if you’re on the hunt for a long-term funding solution.